 Autoimmune diseases and digestive related problems (Crohn's disease, Celiac disease, ulcerative colitis, IBD, IBS, lupus, rheumatoid arthritis, interstitial cystitis, multiple sclerosis) can be very debilitating and can take over your whole life.
 We think that eating a Paleo diet has the potential to cure a good part of those conditions that are quite new to us.
 However, for those dealing with problems like that, it might take more time and dedication to be successful and finally heal, but this dedication will pay off at least a thousand-fold.

 Even though some more perseverance is involved on your part, we think that you'll agree with us that if you're dealing with any of those problems, you'd be willing to go through anything to regain your health and stamina.

 I myself have been dealing with intestinal flora imbalances and leaky gut for a good while now and I've been able to learn lots of things about how to deal with it properly.
 For me, it has mostly been a journey of trial and error.

-It’s funny because I almost discovered the Paleo diet this way.
+It's funny because I almost discovered Paleo this way.
 My digestive system became so fragile that the only things I could stomach where meats, fats and well-cooked vegetables.
 I was then easily able to come to the conclusion that the foods that we digest the most easily are meat, fat and cooked vegetables and that focusing on those foods is a good idea for anybody.

 Dealing with leaky gut